van-ibm/watsonworkspace-sdk/readme.md

 The `card(title, subtitle, text, buttons, date)` builder takes a bit more information that the `generic(title, text, buttons)` builder, but they're very similar.
 Depending on which you choose, `sendTargetedMessage` will construct the appropriate action fulfillment dialog.

 ### Working with Information Extraction
-As messages are posted to Watson Work Services, information extraction occurs behind the scene.
+As messages are posted to Watson Work Services; information extraction occurs behind the scene.
 For each message, the entire text gets processed using [Alchemy Language](https://www.ibm.com/watson/developercloud/alchemy-language.html) services: entities, keywords, doc-sentiment, relations, concepts, taxonomy, and dates.
 Annotations are created if the results are not empty.
 For convenience, the `informationExtraction` function will parse the annotations to provide an object with such information.

 ```Javascript
 {